 Note: This graph is a summary of current EDIS data using the ICD codes B34.9 and J06.9 which are consistent with a clinical presentation of a viral illness.
 This data may differ from that presented in the Winter Respiratory Illness Report provided by the Information and System Performance Directorate.

-The number of influenza cases reported to the Department of Health increased to 31 cases in the past week (Figure 4).
+The number of influenza cases reported to the Department of Health increased to 93 cases in the past week, exceeding the seasonal threshold (Figure 4).